Cirie Fields

+In 2025, Fields returned to Survivor representing the USA, on the Australia V The World season of Australian Survivor, ultimately placing 4th again.
+She will also return to the American edition for Survivor 50: In the Hands of the Fans, set to air in spring 2026.
+With these appearances, Fields is the first contestant to compete on Survivor six times.

-She is widely considered one of the greatest Survivor players of all-time, with some even calling her the best to never win.
+She is widely considered one of the greatest Survivor players of all-time and often cited as the best to never win.
+She competed on and won the first season of The Traitors on Peacock.

+In 2023, Fields competed in the twenty-fifth season of Big Brother along with her son Jared Fields; she finished in 5th place.
+Fields was featured in Variety's 40 Most Powerful Women on Reality TV in 2023.

 Early life

-Fields was born on July 18, 1970 in Jersey City, New Jersey.
-She grew up partially in Norwalk, Connecticut with her sisters Karla and Cicely, and her brother Kenneth.
+Fields was born on July 18, 1970, in Jersey City, New Jersey.
+She grew up partially in Norwalk, Connecticut, with her sisters Karla and Cicely, and her brother Kenneth.
 She has worked as a surgical instrumentalist, home care provider, candy factory worker, and telemarketer.
 She studied nursing at St. Francis Nursing School in New Castle, Pennsylvania, where she earned her degree.
 She went on to work as a clinical coordinator at Norwalk Hospital Surgical Center.
-She is of Panamanian descent.

 Survivor

-Fields has participated in four different seasons of Survivor, and has even been praised by series host Jeff Probst for being a self-proclaimed couch potato who "got up off the couch to live their adventure".
+Fields has participated in five different seasons of Survivor, including representing the US on Australian Survivor: Australia V The World - and is set to appear on the upcoming Survivor 50: In the Hands of the Fans.
+She has been praised by series host Jeff Probst for being a self-proclaimed couch potato who "got up off the couch to live their adventure".